 - Old Sinai Covenant (Heb.
 8-10, all the next points come from it)

-- Harsh punishments (Jesus took the penalties of sins on the cross)
+- Harsh punishments for private sins (Jesus took the penalties of sins on the cross)

 - Rituals and ceremonies (yes, Sabbath is a ritual and we are free from it; Luke 6:5; Rom.
 14:5-6; Col. 2:16-17)